coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 cd /Users/codingdojo/Documents/Boot Camp Stuff/
 ```

 ## Step 2.3) Create the dojo-env environment

-Now that you have your terminal open in the repo's folder, run the "conda create" command for your
+Now that your terminal is open in the repo's folder, you're ready to create your dojo-env environment.

-###  Step 2.3.1) Run the correct "conda env create" command for your OS
+###  Step 2.3.1) Run the "conda env create" command for your OS

 - Run the  conda env create command below in your Terminal